Henare Tomoana: Early life

-Tomoana was born in the 1820s or early 1830s, probably in the Heretaunga Plains, near the present day site of the city of Hastings.
+Tomoana was born in the 1820s or early 1830s, probably on the Heretaunga Plains, near the present day city of Hastings.
 He was the third son of Te Rotohenga (also called Winipere) from her second marriage to Hira Te Ota.
 Through his mother's first marriage, Tomoana was a younger half-brother of Karaitiana Takamoana and Te Meihana Takihi.
-His whakapapa links him to Ngāti Hawea as his principal hapu, however he was also connected to Ngāti Hinetahu, Ngāti Te Rehunga, and Ngāti Hori.
+His whakapapa links him to Ngāti Hawea as his principal hapu, with connections also to Ngāti Hinetahu, Ngāti Te Rehunga, and Ngāti Hori.

 Little is known of Tomoana's early life or education.
 Around the time of his childhood, several wars were fought to repel invasions of Heretaunga, and many people from that area took refuge at Māhia Peninsula, not returning to Heretaunga until after 1838.

 Marriages and children

-By 1852 Tomoana had become a Christian, taking the name Henare at baptism, and he had married twice.
+By 1852 Tōmoana had become a Christian, taking the name Hēnare at baptism.
 The identity of his first wife is unknown, however his second wife, whom he married on 18 October 1852, was Ataneta Rukarei.
 They had no children.
-His third wife, Akenehi Patoka, is said to have borne 13 children, including Paraire Tomoana, who later became a prominent Māori leader, composer and scholar.
+His third wife, Ākenehi Patoka, was a landowner and an important leader in her own right.
+Together they had 13 children, including Paraire Tomoana, who later became a prominent Māori leader, composer and scholar.
 Only two of his 13 children survived him.